openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IERT/_passes.md

 ```
 ### `-group-async-execute-ops`: Reduces number of async.execute operations
 Groups consecutive operations which utilizes the same executor and max resources into same async.execute region
+### `-legalize-copies`: Legalizes Copy Ops which do not fit hardware capabilities
+This pass checks if Copy Op can be executed at target hardware and splits it into a few tiles if necessary.
 ### `-move-view-ops-into-async-regions`: Moves view-like Operations inside the asynchronous regions which depends on them
 ### `-move-wait-result-to-async-block-args`: Moves 'async.await' result usage from 'async.execute' body to it's operands
 ### `-optimize-async-deps`: Optimizes dependencies between 'async.execute' operations